 A number of graduates of the Department of Classics have gone on to careers of national prominence in medicine.
 Anthony Fauci ’62 has been director of the National Institute of Allergy and Infectious Diseases since 1984.
 As a researcher, he has made groundbreaking scientific observations about the regulation of the human immune response and developed effective therapies for formerly fatal diseases.
 He has also contributed significantly to the scientific understanding and treatment of HIV/AIDS.

 Steven Stack ’94 is an emergency room physician residing in Lexington, Kentucky.
 In 2015–16 he served as the 170th president of the American Medical Association.
-Read a profile of Steven in Holy Cross Magazine, and an interview that the American Classical League (PDF) conducted with him.
+Read a profile of Steven in Holy Cross Magazine.